 Ears can be pierced again after this procedure; however, waiting for a minimum of 3-6 months is strongly recommended to allow sufficient healing.
 It is also important to be cautious with your ears and avoid heavy earrings.

 Is this an Option for You?

 If you have stretched or damaged earlobes and are interested in earlobe repair, please give my Irvine office a call or contact us here.
 This quick, easily-performed procedure may be the solution you have been looking for.
 You have options, and I will be happy to discuss them with you.
-Feel free to call our office today to schedule your complimentary consultation!
+Feel free to call our office today to schedule your consultation!